 City Size and Population Density

 The city of Frankfurt has a population density of approximately 3,000 per square kilometer (7,600/square mile).
-The total surface area the city claims comes to 248.3 square kilometers (approximately 95 square miles).
+The total surface area the city claims comes to 248.3 square kilometers (about 95 square miles).

 Frankfurt Population Demographics

-Historically, Frankfurt was dominated by Protestants.
+Historically, Protestants dominated frankfurt.
 However, throughout the 19th century, more and more Catholics moved to the city, overtaking the number of Protestants.
 The Jewish community in Frankfurt dates to Medieval times and has always ranked amongst the largest in Germany.
 Frankfurt also has a sizeable Muslim community due to growing immigration starting in the 1960s.
-As of 2013, Roman Catholicism (22.7% of the population) and Protestantism (19.4%) were the largest Christian denominations.
+As of 2013, Roman Catholicism (22.7% of the population) and Protestantism (19.4%) were the most significant Christian denominations.
 It's estimated that the share of Muslim inhabitants in the city is approximately 12% (2006).

 During the 1970s, Hesse's state government had wanted to include the whole urban area in its administrative boundaries.
 This would have made Frankfurt the second-largest city in the country after Berlin, with nearly 3 million residents.
 However, because the local authorities didn't give their agreement, the administrative territory remains a lot smaller than the urban area.